Self-Study: The Evolving Swallow: Managing the Effects of Surgery, Chemo, and Radiation (3919)

 • List appropriate multi-disciplinary referrals relevant to function and quality of life for head and neck cancer patients with dysphagia based on the latest American Cancer Society Head and Neck Cancer Survivorship Care Guidelines.

-00:00-00:20 The Importance of the HNC Patient Medical Chart Review
+• 00:00-00:20 The Importance of the HNC Patient Medical Chart Review

-00:20-00:50 Radiation Fibrosis Syndrome’s Impact on Dysphagia Rehabilitation
+• 00:20-00:50 Radiation Fibrosis Syndrome’s Impact on Dysphagia Rehabilitation

-00:50-01:10 Assessing the HNC Patient’s Swallow Function
+• 00:50-01:10 Assessing the HNC Patient’s Swallow Function

-01:10-01:30 “Evidence-based” HNC Dysphagia Interventions
+• 01:10-01:30 “Evidence-based” HNC Dysphagia Interventions

-01:30-01:45 The “Whole-System Approach” to HNC Patients
+• 01:30-01:45 The “Whole-System Approach” to HNC Patients

-01:45-02:00 Summary and Post-Test
+• 01:45-02:00 Summary and Post-Test

-Webinar Notice:
+Webinar Notice

 Successful participation in this course includes completion of the post-test with a score of 80% or higher, then participants will automatically receive a course completion certificate.
-You may re-take the post-test as many times as you'd like.
-If you would like to have your participation reported to ASHA, it must be indicated on the registration form.
-Participation will be reported to ASHA on a monthly basis.

-If you have any questions, please email education@carolinafees.com or call 877-390-1887.
+If you have any questions, please email [email protected] or call 877-390-1887.

 Instructor

-Megan Nosol, M.S.Ed., M.S., PA-S1
+Megan Nosol, M.S.Ed., M.S., PA-S1 Megan Nosol

 Megan is a former medical-based Speech-Language Pathologist who holds a master’s degree in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill.
 Upon graduation from UNC's program in 2013, Megan worked as a clinician in the skilled nursing, outpatient rehabilitation, non-profit organization, and telepractice settings from 2014-2020.
 Her main areas of interest were head and neck cancer, neurorehabilitation, and counseling.
 With her additional master’s degree in Secondary Education, Megan uses her passion for teaching to instruct webinars and courses for SLPs, such as "The ARK-J Program Trismus Intervention Certification Course", “The Evolving Swallow: Managing the Effects of Chemo, Radiation, and Surgery” webinar, and "Filling in the Gaps: Missing Components of Dysphagia Education" course with Ed Bice, M.A.
 CCC-SLP.
 She enjoys helping others learn and found mentoring new clinicians one of the most rewarding aspects of her job as a clinician.
 You can listen to Megan's podcast episodes on Swallow Your Pride to learn more about important considerations when treating HNC patients (episode 8) or read about trismus intervention or using Motivational Interviewing as a counseling approach with dysphagia patients in Megan's blog posts on Dysphagia Cafe.
 Currently, Megan is a Physician Assistant student (graduating class of 2024) at Quinnipiac University in North Haven, Connecticut.
-Disclosures: Megan will receive an honorarium for this course from Carolina Speech Pathology, LLC.
+Disclosures: Megan will receive an honorarium for this course from Patheous Health.
 Megan has the following non-financial relationship to disclose: Megan is a board member of the Burgundy & White non-profit organization.